bhclowers/academic-clowers/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research broadly focus on the creation, detection, and chemistry of gas-phase ions in support of trace analytical endeavors.
+bio: My research broadly focuses on the creation, detection, and chemistry of gas-phase ions in support of trace analytical endeavors.

 interests:
 - Ion Mobility Spectrometry